tanb33r/tech-job-preparation-bd/docs/sqa/resume-building.md

 ---

 ::: tip Pro Tip
-If you are applying for variuos roles (SWE, AI/ML) create separate resume for each role.
+If you are applying for variuos roles (SQA, AI/ML) create separate resume for each role.
 :::